fmoutinho2012-sys/SEN0240-ESP8266-acqusition-code/README.md

 * Full-wave Rectification: Extracting signal magnitude.
 * Linear Envelope: 3 Hz low-pass filter (Leaky Integrator).
 * Downsampling: Polyphase resampling to 100 Hz for NinaPro alignment.

+### Pearson correlation analysis
+*run: pyhton Pearson_correlation_validator_with_OFFSET_SAMPLES.py
+*This script is designed to estimate the Pearson correlation coefficient for each gesture.
+*The software compares the input binary data directly against the NinaPro DB1 database.
+*Requirements:
+*The script must be located in the same folder as the binary data file.
+*The NinaPro database file (S1_A1_E2) must also be present in the same directory.
+*Output:
+Visualization: A plot comparing the acquired binary signal vs. the NinaPro reference.(correlation factor included in the plot).
+Console Report: Prints the final calculated Pearson correlation factor.

 ### Classification: Implements a Random Forest Classifier with 5-fold Stratified Cross-Validation to benchmark system accuracy for both 3-gesture sets and binary command sets.
 ### Requirements